RupeshKumar4511/Web-Designing-and-Development/README.md

 ```

 # Promise
-Promise is a special type of object.
+Promise is a special type of object which is an eventual completion of task.
 <br>
-There are three state of promise: fulfilled,pending,rejected.
+There are three state of promise: pending,fulfilled,rejected.
 <br>
 ```bash